wkrix/Autodealer/README.md

-**[Note: No additional services are required in order to start the application.
+**[Note1: No additional services are required in order to start the application.
 Although you can configure the SMTP server for sending e-mail messages in mail.properties as mail.host.]**

+**[Note2: You can ignore these errors:
+    ```
+                             ERROR o.h.tool.hbm2ddl.SchemaExport - HHH000389: Unsuccessful: alter table Vehicle drop constraint FKlfypeh78vd2fyhwv6c13tuqln
+                             ERROR o.h.tool.hbm2ddl.SchemaExport - user lacks privilege or object not found: PUBLIC.VEHICLE
+                             ERROR o.h.tool.hbm2ddl.SchemaExport - HHH000389: Unsuccessful: drop sequence hibernate_sequence
+                             ERROR o.h.tool.hbm2ddl.SchemaExport - user lacks privilege or object not found: HIBERNATE_SEQUENCE in statement
+    ```
+Combination of create-drop and in-memory database produces these for every database object it tries to drop.
+Reason being that there is not any database objects to remove - DROP statements are executed against empty database.
+Also with normal permanent database such an errors do come, because Hibernate does not figure out before executing DROP statements does added object exist in database or is it new.